-- If you do not have a family doctor: Walk-in clinics are open.
-They also offer virtual care options first and can arrange an in-person visit as needed.
+- If you do not have a family doctor: Walk-in clinics and Urgent and Primary Care Centers (UPCCs) are open.
+They also offer virtual care options or arrange an in-person visit, depending on clinical need and patient preference.
 You can use the Pathways Medical Care Directory to view local care options.
-Call the clinic first for an appointment with a community doctor, do not just show up.
-A list of walk-in clinics and their wait times is also available at Medimap.ca.
-Wait-times are currently short.
+Call the clinic first for an appointment with a community doctor.
+A list of walk-in clinics/UPCCs and their wait times is also available at Medimap.ca.

 - For medical questions, please contact HealthLink BC by dialing 8-1-1 toll-free in BC (7-1-1 for deaf and hearing impaired people).
 Their service is available any time of the day or night, every day of the year.
 You can speak with a person who can help you connect with a health professional.